 Welcome to Breathe's employment law hub

-With the UK Employment Rights Bill bringing some big changes, we're here to help organisations, SMEs and HR stay ahead of UK employment law - now and in the future.
+With the UK Employment Rights Act bringing some big changes, we're here to help organisations, SMEs and HR stay ahead of UK employment law - now and in the future.
 This hub is built to guide you through the latest best practices for protecting your business and supporting your people.

 Whether it's understanding new employment rights or updating workplace policies, we've got the resources you need to help create a compliant and positive work environment.